Old-Growth Forest Hike

 Directions: Continue on the trail for 0.07 miles, about 115 yards.

 This American beech is the largest tree by diameter and volume along the trail.
-Unfortunately, this tree couldn’t be dated due to being hollow, but despite its size it may not be as old as it appears.
+Unfortunately this tree couldn’t be dated due to being hollow, but despite its size it may not be as old as it appears.
 Some large trees are young, and some small trees are old.
 While larger trees are usually older, this relationship between size and age will not be as consistent with the oldest of trees.

-The large, spreading branches on this American beech indicates that it could have been growing in more open conditions free of neighboring trees competing for sunlight, allowing for multiple decades of rapid growth.
+The large, spreading branches on this American beech indicates that it has been growing in more open conditions free of neighboring trees competing for sunlight, allowing for decades of rapid growth.
 Two American beech trees smaller than this individual were sampled in this forest, each with inner ring year dates of 1829 and 1755 respectively, and the age of this large tree is probably within that range.

 A fallen tree in the forest decomposing with orange flat rounded fungus growing on and around it